sdhutchins/gbs-guide/index.md

 ---

 {: .disclaimer}
 > This guide is NOT officially endorsed by UAB or GBS.
 This guide was created by senior graduate students in the GBS program.
+Please refer to the GBS handbook to verify any information about requirements for the program.

 ## Getting Started

-This guide is designed to provide advice and additional resources for GBS students, but many aspects of this guide can be utilized by any UAB graduate student (especially the resources.)
+This guide is designed to provide advice and additional resources for GBS students, but many aspects of this guide can be utilized by any UAB graduate student (especially the resources).

 {: .note }
 Please be aware that some links may break from time to time as resources may become outdated.
 If you find a broken link, please let us know by creating an issue on our GitHub repository.
-Also, always check the official UAB website for the most up-to-date information.
+Also, always check the official UAB GBS website for the most up-to-date information.

 ### Contributing